mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

 );
 ```

-What's hapenning inside, is we go row by row (usually in multiple threads) - and for each row (inside `evaluate_witness_inner` method), we fill out the columns.
+Internally, the evaluation function processes each row (often in parallel threads) and works in roughly three stages:

-If you look deeper, you'll see that we do it in roughtly 3 steps for each row:
+* **Static work:** Filling in columns with fixed values (e.g., memory access, oracle answers) via `evaluate_witness_inner_static_work`.
-* filling out "static" values - like what memory value was accessed, oracle answers etc (`evaluate_witness_inner_static_work`)
+* **Dynamic work:** Computing outputs based on other variable values using custom functions in `evaluate_witness_inner_witness_generation_functions_work`.
-* filling out "dynamic" values - usually custom functions that compute the output of the variables based on values of other variables (`evaluate_witness_inner_witness_generation_functions_work`)
+* **Final derived columns:** These are computed for lookups, range checks, etc., using `count_multiplicities`.

-* filling out the final derived columns (for lookups, range checks etc) - (`count_multiplicities`)
+After completing this stage, the witness and memory columns are fully populated, and the process moves on to stage 1.

-After this stage, we have all the witness and memory columns filled, and it is time to move to stage 1.
+---

 ## Prove

-Prove method might look scary, as it accepts a lot of arguments, but most of them can be safely ignored for now:
+The proving phase begins with a function that accepts numerous arguments; however, the key parameters are the compiled circuit (which contains the setup columns) and the witness evaluation data (which includes the witness and memory columns):

 ```rust
 pub fn prove<const N: usize, A: GoodAllocator>(